 51 While he was blessing them, he left them and was taken up into heaven.

-52 Then they worshiped him and returned to Jerusalem with great joy.
+52 Then they worshipped him and returned to Jerusalem with great joy.

 53 And they stayed continually at the temple, praising God.